caffeine-and-pregnancy-photo

 • Previous pregnancy with GDM

-• A previous stillbirth
+• Previous stillbirth

 HOW WILL GDM AFFECT MY BABY?

-• Having breathing problems (called respiratory distress syndrome)
+• Developing breathing problems (respiratory distress syndrome)

 HOW WILL GDM AFFECT ME?

-GDM may increase your chances of:
+GDM can increase your chances of:

-• Have C-section due to large baby
+• Needing a C-section due to large baby

 HOW IS GDM DIAGNOSED?